investindex/Advanced/README.md

 With options, it is easy to customize the risk you want to accept by selecting from many strike prices.
 A 40% ITM option provides moderate leverage and somewhat heightened risk.
 A 10% OTM option is very risky and provides a great deal of leverage.
 With LETFs, the choice is between 2x and 3x daily leverage (or in the case of developed ex-US markets, only 2x).

 The returns of an LETF are path-dependent, while the intrinsic value of an option is not.
 That is, different degrees of volatility for the index an LETF is leveraging lead to different returns.
 For a given return of an index, higher volatility of the index produces lower LETF returns.
-Thus, the 2020 COVID crash was minimally damaging to LETFs, because the market fell and recovered rapidly and in a relatively straight line.
+Thus, the 2020 COVID crash was minimally damaging to LETFs, because the market fell and recovered in a relatively straight line.

 You could combine the two approaches and buy call options on LETFs.
 But let's not get crazy.